lambda-11235/ttyped/README.md

 ## Notes

+### Use of Axioms

+tl;dw **DO NOT** use axioms if you are doing proofs!!!

+The axiom statement allows us to introduces terms whose types are not constructible within the confines of CoC.
+Since this also allows any type to be inhabited, any program that uses axioms may be unsound (see `lib/fix.tt), and as such it is recommended to avoid them when doing proofs.
+However, axioms are useful for several things.

+- We want to introduce logical axioms which are impossible under CoC (see `lib/classical.tt`).
+- We want to efficiently mimic constructs from other programming languages, such as real numbers and the fixed-point operator.

 ### The `ret` Pattern

 The `ret` pattern is a technique where we assert that an object has a certain